 Quinoa Yoghurt

 Quinoa YoghurtQuinoa Yoghurt

 2. In a pan, heat oil.
 Add Chana Dal, Urad dal and cashews.
-On medium heat, fry them till the lentils and cashews turn golden brown.
+Fry them on medium heat until the lentils and cashews turn golden brown.

+Quinoa Yoghurt